Mayoralty in the United States

 The structure of city governance in the United States determines the specific roles and powers of a mayor, leading to various types of mayoral positions.
-Many American mayors are formally addressed as His or Her Honor while in office.
-It is uncommon for mayors of large cities to serve for extended periods, as many cities have term limits or experience leadership changes due to elections and other factors.
+American mayors tend to be formally addressed as His or Her Honor while in office.
+It is uncommon for mayors of large cities to serve for extended periods, as many cities have term limits or arrange leadership changes with elections or alternative methods.

 Types of mayoralty

-Council-Manager
+Council-manager

 Under council–manager government, the mayor is a first among equals on the city council, analogous to a head of state for the city.
-They may chair the city council, lacking any special legislative powers, but in most cases able to set the legislative agenda.
+They may chair the city council, lacking any special legislative powers, but in most cases can set the legislative agenda.
 The mayor and city council serve part-time, with day-to-day administration in the hands of a professional city manager.
 The system is most common among medium-sized cities from around 25,000 to several hundred thousand, usually rural and suburban municipalities.

-Mayor-Council
+Mayor-council

 In the second form, known as mayor–council government, the mayoralty and city council are separate offices.
 Under a strong mayor system, the mayor acts as an elected executive, with the city council functioning with legislative powers.
 They may select a chief administrative officer to oversee the different departments.
 This is the system used in most of the United States' large cities, primarily because mayors serve full-time and have a wide range of services that they oversee.
 In a weak mayor or ceremonial mayor system, the mayor has appointing power for department heads but is subject to checks by the city council, sharing both executive and legislative duties with the council.
 This is common for smaller cities, especially in New England (where most towns do not even have mayors at all).
-Charlotte, North Carolina and Minneapolis, Minnesota, are two notable large cities with a ceremonial mayor.
+Charlotte, North Carolina, and Minneapolis, Minnesota, are two notable large cities with a ceremonial mayor.